-The U.S. Youth Soccer Olmpic Development Program (ODP) is a national identification and development program for high-level players.
-The program identifies and developes youth players throughout the country, to represent their state association (ENYYSA), region (Region I) and the United States in soccer competitions.
+The U.S. Youth Soccer Olympic Development Program (ODP) is a national identification and development program for high-level players.
+The program identifies and develops youth players throughout the country, to represent their state association (ENYYSA), region (Region I) and the United States in soccer competitions.

-ODP Teams are fromed at the state associtation and regional level, made up of the best playersin various age groups.
+ODP Teams are formed at the state association and regional level, made up of the best players in various age groups.

-Upon selection and ODP player is expected to regiter in the ODP on-line registration system and participate in all activities of their team.
+Upon selection and ODP player is expected to register in the ODP on-line registration system and participate in all activities of their team.
 The activities may include exhibition matches, invitational tournaments, etc...
 Furthermore, ODP is designed to supplement club training.
 However, there are times that conflicts arise.
-ENYYSA works closely with clubs and follow these guidelines:
+ENYYSA works closely with our affiliated clubs and follows these guidelines:

-- ODP training takes precedence over club practice.
+- ODP training takes precedence over "affiliated" club practice.

-- Club games take precedence over ODP training.
+- "affiliated" Club games take precedence over ODP training.

-- ODP game(s) take precedence over club practice.
+- ODP game(s) take precedence over "affiliated" club practice.

 - A club game takes precedence over an ODP friendly game.

-- ODP tournament (showcase) game(s) take precedence over club games and tournaments.
+- ODP Tournament (showcase) game(s) take precedence over "affiliated" club games and tournaments.

-- Region I games / events take precedence ove ODP and club games/events.
+- Region I games / events take precedence over ODP and "affiliated" club games/events.